deepinsight/insightface/README.md

 ```

 ### Requirements

    1. Install `MXNet` with GPU support(Python 2.7).

-      2. If you want to align dataset by yourself, install tensorflow as we're using the MTCNN writen in TF.
+   2. If you want to align dataset by yourself, install tensorflow as we're using the tf-version MTCNN.
+(Note that any public available MTCNN can be used to align the faces and then transform to 112x112 crop, performance/result should not change.)

 ### Installation
    1. Install MXNet by